-- Small, virtually unnoticeable casings
+- It has Small, virtually unnoticeable casings

-- Larger batteries for longer battery life
+- Larger batteries used for longer battery life

-- Different ear domes can be fitted to the receiver inside the ear making them suitable for a variety of types of hearing losses.
+- Different ear domes can be fitted to the receiver inside the ear

 - It is available in both wireless as well as telecoil options.